Tennessee Field Diamonds

 Large smoky crystal, bipyramidal habit.

-Deformed shape.
-Front face is an m
+"Deformed" shape.
+Front face is an

-prismatic face, with the c axis going from
+m prismatic face, with the c axis

-lower left to upper right.
+going from lower left to upper right.

-These distorted crystals are all oriented with the
+Distorted crystals, all oriented with the c

-c axis vertical.
+axis vertical.

 NEXT